koot-labs/telegram-bot-dialogs/README.md

 You are guaranteed that the data type will not change.

 PHP 8 introduced [named arguments](https://wiki.php.net/rfc/named_params), which increased the cost and reduces flexibility for package maintainers.
-The names of the arguments for methods in Dialogs is not included in our BC promise.
+The names of the arguments for methods in the package are not included in our BC promise.